 - Rubber or plastic food-safe gloves – You don’t want your hands burning for weeks after making kimchi so get a good pair of gloves to use.
 I like the elbow-length gloves to protect most of my arm while I’m working with the spicy mixture.

-Now, roll up your sleeves and get ready to make some delicious winter style kimchi with our recipe.
+Now, roll up your sleeves and get ready to make some delicious traditional, or winter-style, kimchi with our recipe.
 We hope you enjoy the recipe and most importantly have fun while you’re making it.
-It is labor-intensive, but we are sure you will love the result and outcome having delicious homemade kimchi available when you want it.
+It is labor-intensive, but we are sure you will love the result and outcome of having delicious homemade kimchi available when you want it.
 Enjoy!

 Here are some recipes to make with your kimchi: